What if that big deal you're working on has little or nothing to do with price?

 That is the price I am willing to pay

-if we liken this stance to a negotiation process, it feels like a game of brinkmanship - “will they walk away from the deal if they don’t like the terms?”
+If we liken Djokovic's stance to a negotiation process, it feels like a game of brinkmanship - “will they walk away from the deal if they don’t like the terms?”

 In this case, the deal Djokovic wants is to exercise his right to not take the vaccine.